Vector35/binaryninja-api/docs/dev/plugins.md

 class, and you should only ever handle Refs or bare pointers.
 When in doubt, feel free to ask on [our Slack](https://binaryninja.slack.com/) and both our team and helpful community can assist.

+### Automated GitHub CI

+Managing build infrastructure to build cross-platform native plugins can be a headache even for stables, let alone trying to track all dev releases.
+To help with that, we've published an [example plugin](https://github.com/CouleeApps/binja-ci-tests) that includes GitHub actions to build on MacOS, Linux, and Windows.
+Combining this with something like a [plugin loader](https://github.com/rikodot/binja_native_plugin_loader) can simplify both publishing and using native plugins.

 ### UI Plugins

 If you want to include UI in your plugin, you can integrate with Binary Ninja's Qt-based UI by linking with Qt and `binaryninjaui`.